 The principal has the authority to assign students to classes.
 The principal is encouraged to seek input from the professional staff in making the decisions.
 Parents may submit to the principal written requests for assignment or reassignment of their children so long as the parents provide a compelling reason for the request.
-Though t The principal shall consider parental requests in assigning students to classes.
-Unless otherwise required by the special circumstances described below, the principal shall balance any individual request must be balanced against the welfare of other students and the efficient operation of the school.
+The principal shall consider parental requests in assigning students to classes.
+Unless otherwise required by the special circumstances described below, the principal shall balance any individual request against the welfare of other students and the efficient operation of the school.